Permian–Triassic extinction event: Marine ecosystems

 Xiphosurans survived the extinction and played important roles as predators in the immediate aftermath of the extinction, as evidenced by the limulid Guangyuanolimulus that existed immediately after the PTME's main extinction pulse.

 Bryozoans in the Early Triassic were restricted to the Boreal realm.
 They were also not diverse, represented mainly by members of Trepostomatida.
 During the Middle Triassic, there was a rise in bryozoan diversity, which peaked in the Carnian.
 However, bryozoans took until the Late Cretaceous to recover their full diversity.

 Crinoids ("sea lilies") suffered a selective extinction, resulting in a decrease in the variety of their forms.
 Though clade analyses suggest the beginning of their recovery to have taken place in the Induan, the recovery of their diversity as measured by fossil evidence was far less rapid, showing up in the late Ladinian.
 Their adaptive radiation after the extinction event resulted in forms possessing flexible arms becoming widespread; motility, predominantly a response to predation pressure, also became far more prevalent.
 Though their taxonomic diversity remained relatively low, crinoids regained much of their ecological dominance by the Middle Triassic epoch.
 Stem-group echinoids survived the PTME.
 The survival of miocidarid echinoids such as Eotiaris is likely attributable to their ability to thrive in a wide range of environmental conditions.

 Conodonts saw a rapid recovery during the Induan, with anchignathodontids experiencing a diversity peak in the earliest Induan.
 Gondolellids diversified at the end of the Griesbachian; this diversity spike was most responsible for the overall conodont diversity peak in the Smithian.
 Segminiplanate conodonts again experienced a brief period of domination in the early Spathian, probably related to a transient oxygenation of deep waters.
 Neospathodid conodonts survived the crisis but underwent proteromorphosis.
+Conodont rediversification was primarily limited by functional constraints in the Griesbachian, and later by a combination of dispersal and niche space constraints in the Dienerian and Smithian.

-In the PTME's aftermath, disaster taxa of benthic foraminifera filled many of their vacant niches.
+In the aftermath of the PTME, disaster taxa of benthic foraminifera filled many of their vacant niches.
 The recovery of benthic foraminifera was very slow and frequently interrupted until the Spathian.
 In the Tethys, foraminiferal communities remained low in diversity into the Middle Triassic, with the exception of a notable Ladinian fauna from the Catalonian Basin.
+Foraminifer taxa after the PTME had a mean body size only 15% large as the mean body size of foraminifer taxa before the extinction event.